Which of the following is considered a renewable resource? | Channels for Pearson+

 1

-Understand the concept of renewable resources: Renewable resources are natural resources that can be replenished naturally over time and are sustainable in the long term.
+Identify the definition of a renewable resource: A renewable resource is one that can be replenished naturally over short periods of time and is sustainable in the long term.

-Identify the characteristics of renewable resources: They are often derived from natural processes that are continuously replenished, such as sunlight, wind, and water flow.
+Examine each option provided in the problem: Solar energy, Natural gas, Nuclear energy, and Coal.

-Examine each option: Natural gas and coal are fossil fuels, which are non-renewable because they take millions of years to form and are depleted faster than they are naturally replenished.
+Consider Solar energy: Solar energy is derived from the sun, which is a constant and inexhaustible source of energy, making it renewable.

-Consider nuclear energy: While it is a low-carbon energy source, the fuel used (uranium) is finite and not replenished naturally, making it non-renewable.
+Consider Natural gas: Natural gas is a fossil fuel that is formed over millions of years and is not replenished on a human timescale, making it non-renewable.

-Recognize solar energy as renewable: Solar energy is derived from the sun, which is a continuous and inexhaustible source of energy, making it a renewable resource.
+Consider Nuclear energy and Coal: Both are also non-renewable.
+Nuclear energy relies on uranium, which is finite, and coal is a fossil fuel that takes millions of years to form.

 Watch next